m3u8-xtream/m3u8-xtream-playlist/README.md

 3. **Perfect Player**: Go to Settings > Playlists, add a new playlist, and enter the M3U URL.
 4. **IPTV Smarters**: Go to Settings > Add Playlist, and enter the M3U URL.
 5. **Smart TVs**: Many smart TVs have built-in IPTV apps that support M3U playlists.
-6. **Mobile Apps**: Apps like GSE IPTV, IPTV Smarters, and TiviMate support M3U playlists.
+6. **Mobile Apps**: Apps like Xtify, GSE IPTV, IPTV Smarters, and TiviMate support M3U playlists.

 </details>